P. R. Brahmananda: Monetary economics and anti-inflation policies

-In February 1974, when inflation in India reached 25.3%, Brahmananda prepared a memorandum with proposals to reduce inflation and submitted it to Prime Minister Indira Gandhi.
-The memorandum, ‘A policy to contain inflation,’ was supplemented with a Scheme of the Economists for Monetary Immobilization through Bond Medallions and Blocked Accounts, also called SEMIBOMBLA.
+In February 1974, when inflation in India reached 25.3%, Brahmananda prepared a memorandum with proposals to reduce inflation and submitted it to the Prime Minister Indira Gandhi.
+The memorandum, entitled ‘A policy to contain inflation,’ was supplemented with a Scheme of the Economists for Monetary Immobilization through Bond Medallions and Blocked Accounts, also called SEMIBOMBLA.
 The memorandum, supported by 140 economists, is believed to have influenced the anti-inflation policies announced in July 1974.

-The memorandum urged the government to immobilize 30% of the money supply by partially remonetizing and issuing liquid savings bonds and blocking accounts with fixed interests.
-Other proposals included setting a 5% annual limit for increasing the money supply and maintaining foreign exchange reserves equal to the value of import requirements for 6 months.
-It also advocated for an increase in bank rates and the freezing of wages, dividends, and profits.
-While the proposal to limit money supply growth to 5% was ruled out, ordinances were issued for compulsory deposit of additional wages and cutting down dividends.
-The bank rate was increased from 7% to 9%.

 His statements and papers on the Indian economy, including government policies, received public attention.
 He remained independent from government commitments, enabling him to present standpoints that were often unpalatable to authorities.
 He advocated for the autonomy of the Reserve Bank of India.
-A reason for the occasional lack of acceptance of Brahmananda's ideas was that they were often couched in pedagogic terms.
+A proposed reason for the occasional lack of acceptance of Brahmananda's ideas was that they were often couched in pedagogic terms.

 Teaching career

-He inspired generations of students.
-He was popular among economics teachers in Indian colleges and universities.
 Throughout his teaching career at Mumbai University, he regularly offered courses in development economics, monetary theory, and central banking.
-He also guided 40 students in their doctoral studies.
 For his decades of teaching in Economics, he was awarded the Best Teacher Award by the Government of Maharashtra.
 Brahmananda was the editor of the Indian Economic Journal almost since its inception in 1952–53.
-His organizational skills and editorial acumen were credited for the journal's success.
-He inspired college teachers to think and write and urged them to contribute to the journal, helping them gain confidence in research and writing papers.